adeckmyn/mapdataNE/README.md

   * Correct any mistakes & inconsistencies (I'm sure there are many)
   * Identify more of the unnamed polygons (mostly small islands).
 Not a priority.
 - Some islands groups are spread over the 180 line.
 Difficult to map.
 Even some small Russian islands appear on the other side of the map.
 - A pacific-centered version (world10pc, world50pc) is created on the fly.
-The result is not yet optimal, because "map" is too flexible.
-As a result, some polylines now end up on the wrong side.
-In worldHires, all polylines are much shorter, so it isn't a problem there.
+But as with the older world2 and world2Hires, it doesn't work with fill=TRUE.
 - Add rivers & lakes data sets.
 - Add world110 for large maps.